 Another great thing about this Summer Programme is that you can also choose an internship as one of your two selected courses.
 Then you will actually be able to acquire working experience with one of our selected internship partners!

 The Brussels School of Governance is an alliance between the Institute for European Studies (Vrije Universiteit Brussel) and Vesalius College.
 This Undergraduate Summer Programme is organised by Vesalius College.

 The list of courses includes:

-- The Belgian Brewery Industry in a Global Context: Business, Economics, Culture and Innovation
+- The Belgian Brewery Industry in Global Context

 - The EU’s Approach to Democratisation and Human Rights